Ecdosis/Tree/README.md

 docid -- required.
 This denotes the MVD in the cortex collection that will be used to generate the cladogram.

-treegrows -- horizonal or vertical
+treegrows -- horizontal or vertical

 treestyle -- one of phenogram (angular branches), cladogram (square branches), curvogram (curved branches), eurogram (straight then